SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/03-Problem-04.md

 # Input
 Read from the console:

-- First line – the hall capacity – whole number in the range  \[50...
+- First line: the hall capacity – whole number in the range  \[50...
 150\]

 - On each of the next line until the command is  `Movie time!`:
-	- Number of people entering the cinema - whole number in the range  \[1… 15\]
+	- Number of people entering the cinema: whole number in the range  \[1… 15\]

 ## Output
 First, print on of these lines: